Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Where each modifier provides indispensible information and can't be editted out, separate them with a preposition, a possessive form, a hyphen or a clause.
 Don't jam them all together before the nouns or pronouns they describe.
 So don't say:

-* The linear module motor circuit board
+* The Linear Module motor circuit board
-* The upcoming more powerful laser module
+* The upcoming more powerful Laser Module
 * A regularly maintained open source software

 Instead, say:

-* The linear module's motor circuit board
+* The Linear Module's motor circuit board
-* The upcoming laser module that’s more powerful
+* The upcoming Laser Module that’s more powerful
 * A regularly maintained open-source software